abdelrazekAli/kids-social/README.md

-# Social kids
+# Kids Social

 > Social media website for kids

 - Posts, comments, and likes.
 - Realtime chat with online friends using WebSocket.
-- Video, voice calls, and voice records using WebRTC.
+- Video, voice calls, and voice messages using WebRTC.
 - Searching for new friends.
 - Friend requests and invitation by email.
 - Posts for learning and more other features ...